-- 1) Rinse sections in PBS-Triton X-100 (0.025%) for 2×2min - 2) Serum Blocking: incubate sections with 3-4 drops of RTU normal horse serum for 30 minutes to block non-specific binding of immunoglobulin. - Primary Antibody: incubate sections with primary antibody (mouse or rabbit IgG) at appropriate dilution in antibody dilution buffer (Cat#: VB-6002) for 1-2 hour at room temperature or overnight at 4 °C. Rinse in PBS. - 4) Peroxidase Blocking (optional): incubate sections in 0.3% hydrogen peroxide in PBS for 10 minutes at room temperature.
-Rinse in PBS. - 5) Detection: incubate sections with 3-4 drops of RTU polymeric peroxidase antimouse/rabbit secondary antibody for 30 minutes at room temperature. - 6) Rinse in PBS for 3x2min. - 7) Chromogen/Substrate: incubate sections with 3 drops of DAB solution for 2-8 minutes.
-Monitor signal development under a microscope stain) which are included in DAB Substrate Kit (CAT#: VB-6003 or VB-6003E).
+- 1) Rinse sections in PBS-Triton X-100 (0.025%) for 2×2min - 2) Serum Blocking: incubate sections with 3-4 drops of RTU normal horse serum for 30 minutes to block non-specific binding of immunoglobulin. - Primary Antibody: incubate sections with primary antibody (goat IgG) at appropriate dilution in antibody dilution buffer (Cat#: VB-6002) for 1-2 hour at room temperature or overnight at 4 °C. Rinse in PBS. - 4) Peroxidase Blocking (optional): incubate sections in 0.3% hydrogen peroxide in PBS for 10 minutes at room temperature.
+Rinse in PBS. - 5) Detection: incubate sections with 3-4 drops of RTU polymeric peroxidase anti-goat secondary antibody for 30 minutes at room temperature. - 6) Rinse in PBS for 3x2min. - 7) Chromogen/Substrate: incubate sections with 3 drops of DAB solution for 2-8 minutes.
+Monitor signal development under a microscope Note: DAB solution is made by mixture of 25 μl of DAB stock solution and 25 μl of stable H2O2 solution with 1ml of DAB enhancer buffer (dark-brown stain) or DAB buffer (brown stain) which are included in DAB Substrate Kit (CAT#: VB-6003 or VB-6003E). - 8) Rinse in distilled water 2x2 min.